amgarton47/CS62data-structures/OnDiskSort/project/README.md

 reading more data, etc. At the end of this phase, you will have a number of temporary files on disk that are all sorted.

-* Second, you will need to merge all of these temporary files into one large file which you will be your final output.
+* Second, you will need to merge all of these temporary files into one large file which will be your final output.
 This is accomplished by pair-wise merging of the files (very similar to the merge phase of mergesort) and then writing out the result to a new, larger merged file.
 Eventually, all of the files will be merged into one large file.
 Note, this can be done very memory efficiently.